jmvanel/semantic_forms/doc/en/administration.md

 For each triple `?S ?P "val"@lang.` in newTriples.tll , this will remove the existing triple:  `?S ?P "old val"@lang.` , and add the new triple: `?S ?P "val"@lang.`

-To delete named graph related to common vocabularies, default form specifications, and IN18 translations, run this:

-    java -cp $JARS deductions.runtime.jena.ResetRDFCache

 ## Semantize raw stuff